PdxCodeGuild/Full-Stack-Day-Class/notes/courseexpectations.md

 # Class Expectations
 ## Attendance
+Class begins at 9:30 A.M. every week day and ends at 4:30 P.M.
+We will take an hour lunch every day from 12:30 P.M. to 1:30 P.M.

 By taking this class, you're setting aside time to learn.
 **Keep it sacred.
 I cannot stress this enough.**